Dorothy Gale: Other versions

-In Disney's 1985 fantasy adventure film Return to Oz, which is a more faithful adaptation to the original Oz books, Dorothy is played by then child actress Fairuza Balk.
+In Disney's 1985 fantasy adventure film Return to Oz, Dorothy was played by child actress Fairuza Balk.

 In the video for Blues Traveler's 1994 hit song "Run-Around", Dorothy tries to get into a club where the band is performing.
 She is portrayed by actress Diana Marquis.

 In Disney's 2013 film Oz the Great and Powerful, Dorothy's maternal origins are hinted at when Annie (Michelle Williams) informs her friend Oscar Diggs that her fiancé's surname is Gale.

 Dorothy appears in the animated film Legends of Oz: Dorothy's Return (which is based on Dorothy of Oz), voiced by Lea Michele.

 Dorothy made a cameo appearance in The Lego Movie 2: The Second Part, voiced by Maya Rudolph.
 She, Toto, Scarecrow, Tin Man, and Cowardly Lion find themselves having been transported from the Land of Oz to Harmony Town in the Systar System.

 Dorothy appears in the South Korean animated film Red Shoes and the Seven Dwarfs, voiced by Katie DiCicco.

+Dorothy appears in Universal Pictures' two-part film adaptation of Wicked, based on the 2003 musical of the same name, alongside Toto, Scarecrow, Tin Man, and Cowardly Lion.
+She is played by actress Bethany Weaver.
+All five make a brief cameo in the first film and will have a bigger role in the second film, Wicked: For Good.